magento/merchdocs/src/sales-channels/asc/ready-to-list.md

 ---

-The _Ready to List_ tab shows your Magento catalog meet your defined listing settings and are ready to publish to Amazon as a **new** listing.
-This tab appears on the _Product Listings_ page when you click **Manage Listings** on the [store dashboard]({% link sales-channels/asc/amazon-store-dashboard.md %}).
+The _Ready to List_ tab shows your Magento catalog products that meet your listing settings and are ready to publish to Amazon as a **new** listing.
+Unlike other listing tabs, this tab does not always appear on the [_Product Listings_]({% link sales-channels/asc/managing-product-listings.md %}) page.

 The _Ready to List_ tab appears only when [**Automatic List Action**]({% link sales-channels/asc/product-listing-actions.md %}) in your listing settings is set to `Do Not Automatically List Eligible Products`.
 This setting tells Amazon Sales Channel that any new Amazon listings must be published manually.